Harley Davidson 96 Cubic Inch Engine Problems: What To Do

 3.Bearings

-Many people consider the Harley Davidson 96 cubic inch engine to be one of the company’s best.
-Despite its impressive performance and capabilities, it has experienced some issues related to the cam chain tensioner and worn cam-plate bearings.
+Many consider the Harley Davidson 96 cubic inch engine one of the company’s best.
+Despite its impressive performance and capabilities, it has experienced some common issues related to the cam chain tensioner and worn cam-plate bearings.

 The bearings on Harley Davidson motorcycles can be problematic due to the engine’s vibrations.
 Over time, these vibrations can cause the bearings to fail prematurely.
-The best way to address this problem is to inspect the bearings and replace them regularly as needed.
+The best way to address this problem is to inspect the bearings and replace them regularly.

 4.Ignition System Problems